gmalysa/ld2l/client/markdown/rules.md

 6. A team may not use more than one standin for each game.
 If a team only has 3 players present they must forfeit the game or series.

+7. Players may not pause during the in-game draft.
+If the captain needs to step away during the draft, they should pass in-game captain to a player who is able to continue drafting.
+If a pause is still necessary once the draft has reached Strategy Time a reason should be provided to the other team.

-7. Each team is permitted up to ten minutes of pause time (up to 20 total) for technical or connectivity issues.
+8. Each team is permitted up to ten minutes of pause time (up to 20 total) for technical or connectivity issues.
 A pause may be initiated at any time outside of an ongoing teamfight, and a succinct explanation of the reason provided in all-chat (regardless of all-chat allowance).
 BM pauses, tactical pauses, etc. are not permitted and will be dealt with on a case-by-case basis.

-8. Resuming from a pause is permitted once both teams have acknowledged they are ready to continue.
+9. Resuming from a pause is permitted once both teams have acknowledged they are ready to continue.
 If the team that did not initiate the pause is not ready to continue, their pause time is used for the remaining duration.

-9. If a team does not have pause time remaining, the match should be unpaused at that time.
+10. If a team does not have pause time remaining, the match should be unpaused at that time.
 If pause is abused after time has expired to continue delaying the game, an Admin will determine if a forfeit loss is to be awarded.
 If an Admin is not in the lobby, the game should be played to conclusion (if possible) and will be reviewed afterwards.

-10. If a player disconnects before first blood and cannot reconnect, the game can be remade with a fresh draft replacing the disconnected player.
+11. If a player disconnects before first blood and cannot reconnect, the game can be remade with a fresh draft replacing the disconnected player.
 Suspected abuse of this rule will be dealt with on a case-by-case basis.

-11. All-chat is permitted unless and until a Captain requests no all-chat.
+12. All-chat is permitted unless and until a Captain requests no all-chat.
 No all-chat requests may be made in the lobby, at the start of the match, or at any time during the match.
 If a non-Captain requests no all-chat, his or her Captain should be asked to confirm.

-12. Bad manners, including but not limited to excessive flaming, harassment, racism, sexism, or other discrimination, are not permitted in or out of game, and punishment will be decided on a case by case basis ranging from individual warnings to being removed (even mid season).
+13. Bad manners, including but not limited to excessive flaming, harassment, racism, sexism, or other discrimination, are not permitted in or out of game, and punishment will be decided on a case by case basis ranging from individual warnings to being removed (even mid season).

-13. Fake, tactical, or taunting ggs are not permitted.
+14. Fake, tactical, or taunting ggs are not permitted.
 If a Captain calls gg it is binding.
 If a player inadvertently calls gg the opposing Captain may request an Admin review after the game to determine if it impacted the outcome of the game.

-14. In general players should not engage in arguments over possible rules violations during the game.
+15. In general players should not engage in arguments over possible rules violations during the game.
 If there is a suspected rules violation a Captain should say so only once in all-chat (so that it shows up in the replay), and then request a replay review at the end of the game.
 Continued discussion of rules issues during the game will be considered bad manners.
 Declaring a potential rules violation is also automatically a request for no all-chat.

 ## Playoffs